mahdis-r/Genetic-Algorithm-for-Cloud-task-scheduling-in-Python/README.md

 The main changes applied to our classis simple genetic algorithm is:

-generating population based on two algorithms using two-point crossover and mutation
+- generating population based on two algorithms
-I may soon create another repository implementing other Evolutionary Algorithms such as Ant Colony.
+- using two-point crossover and mutation

 Here is the link to the publication: https://www.researchgate.net/publication/265662159_An_Efficient_Approach_to_Genetic_Algorithm_for_Task_Scheduling_in_Cloud_Computing_Environment